lkesteloot/unsong/unsong-2.md

-## [TODO Chapter 26: ][SHORTENED For Not One Sparrow Can Suffer...]For Not One Sparrow Can Suffer And The Whole Universe Not Suffer Also
+## [SECTION-NAME Chapter 26][SHORTENED For Not One Sparrow Can Suffer...]For Not One Sparrow Can Suffer And The Whole Universe Not Suffer Also

 [blockquote]
 St. Francis saw above him, filling the whole heavens, some vast immemorial unthinkable power, ancient like the Ancient of Days, whose calm men had conceived under the forms of winged bulls or monstrous cherubim, and all that winged wonder was in pain like a wounded bird.